kanbanyte/sepa/assessments/sadrr.md

 <div class="page"/><!-- page break -->

 # High-Level System Architecture and Alternatives
-> *[Describe, using appropriate models and notations, the chosen **high-level** architecture of the software system that will be developed.*\
-> *Also discuss two additional architecture alternatives that have been explored but not chosen.*\
-> *This is a refinement of the high-level architecture discussed in the SRS.]*
->
-> *Note that this section is about the high-level architecture design (rather than a lower-level detailed design in the next section).*

 Among the software requirements of the project is the integration with the existing robot control system which uses ROS2.
-Said system uses a publisher-subscriber model and divides components into individual "nodes", each of which can subscribe to or broadcast to another node in the network.\
+Said system uses a publisher-subscriber model and divides components into individual "nodes", each of which can subscribe to or broadcast to another node in the network.

 ## Preferred architecture